deepdrive/deepdrive/docs/tutorial/leaderboard/leaderboard.md

 <hr>

-Submit a pull request to the main botleague repo from your fork
+**Now, submit a pull request to the main botleague repo from your fork!**

 <hr>